GoThereGit/EvaHan/README.md

 - Submit your models and codes for validation.(optional)

-# Writing the Technical Report
+## Writing the Technical Report

 Technical reports will be peer reviewed.
 The accepted papers will be included in the proceedings of the **Fifteenth biennial Language Resources and Evaluation Conference (LREC 2026)**, which will take place from May 11 to 16，2026, in Mallorca, Spain.

 Submission is electronic, using the Softconf START conference management system via the link: https://softconf.com/lrec2026/main

 Submissions should be 4 to 5 pages in length (excluding references and Ethics Statements).
-Submissions should follow the LREC stylesheet, available on the conference website on the Author’s kit page.
+Submissions should follow the <a href="https://aclanthology.org/2024.lt4hala-1.28.pdf">LREC stylesheet</a>, available on the conference website on the Author’s kit page.
 All templates are also available from this page.

 At the time of submission, authors are offered the opportunity to share related language resources with the community.
 All repository entries are linked to the LRE Map, which provides metadata for the resource.

-# Participants
+## Participants

--   Researchers interested in ancient book OCR based on machine learning and multimodal large models.
+Researchers interested in ancient book OCR based on machine learning and multimodal large models.

-# Organizers
+## Organizers

 -   **Dongbo Wang**, College of Information Management, Nanjing Agricultural University, China